TacoJS/tacojs.github.io/pages/speakers.md

 ## How do I submit a talk?

 You can either [create a new issue on GitHub](https://github.com/TacoJS/talks/issues) or send us an email in the footer link.
-Come chat in #tacojs on the [PhillyDev Slack](http://phillydev.org/) if you want immediate feedback.
+Come chat in #tacojs on the [PhillyDev Slack](http://phillydev.org/) OR #speaking on the [BoroJS Slack](http://borojs.slack.com/) if you want immediate feedback.

 ## When and where will it be?